 Some users have reported problems running CentOS 6.4 in VirtualBox.
-If a kernel panic occurs while the VirtualBox VM is booting, you can try working around this problem by opening the Settings > System > Motherboard tab, and selecting ICH9 instead of PIIX3 for the chip set.
+If a kernel panic occurs while the VirtualBox VM is starting up, you can try to work around this problem by opening the Settings > System > Motherboard tab, and selecting ICH9 instead of PIIX3 for the chip set.
 If you have not already done so, you must also enable I/O APIC on the same tab.